nsai11/youtube-task/README.md

 $ npm start
 ```

-Live demo can be found [here](http://ritwij.me:3000).
+* Sorting the columns can be done by clicking on the Headers, except the thumbnail for obvious reasons.
-Sorting the columns can be done by clicking on the Headers, except the thumbnail for obvious reasons.
+* Live demo can be found [here](http://ritwij.me:3000).

 ### Functions used in the code
 * handleKeyPress - Triggers the function for Search when Enter/Return key is pressed.